Fiction by Abra Staffin-Wiebe

 and a FREE EBOOK!

-I'm a speculative fiction author who tends to write dark science fiction, cheerful horror, and modern fairy tales.
+I'm a science fiction and fantasy author who loves dark science fiction, cheerful horror, and modern fairy tales.

 Find stories to read!
 Many are available to read free.